 May 23,2005 | Vito A. Turso / Taryn Duckett (646) 885-5020

-Sanitation Commissioner John J. Doherty announced today that the Department of Sanitation - in conjunction with Compost Project staff at The New York Botanical Garden - is giving away free, high-quality compost to New York City residents and community groups on Saturday and Sunday, June 11th and 12th, from 10 a.m. to 4 p.m., at the Soundview Composting Facility in the Bronx.
+Sanitation Commissioner John J. Doherty announced today that the Department of Sanitation - in conjunction with Compost Project staff at the Queens Botanical Garden - is giving away free, high-quality compost to New York City residents and community groups on Saturday and Sunday, June 11th and 12th, from 10 a.m. to 4 p.m., at the Spring Creek Composting Facility in Brooklyn.

-The compost comes from the NYC Department of Sanitation's leaf and Christmas tree composting operations that were conducted last fall and winter.
+The compost comes from the Sanitation's leaf and Christmas tree composting operations that were conducted last fall and winter.
 Finished compost can be mixed into flower and vegetable beds, blended with potting soil to revitalize indoor plants, or spread on lawns as a fertilizer.

-NYC residents and community groups (no commercial landscapers or other businesses allowed) will be able to take away an unlimited amount of free compost (while supplies last) on a first-come, first-served basis.
+NYC residents and community groups (no commercial landscapers or other businesses allowed) will be able to take away an unlimited amount of free compost (while supplies last).
+Compost and compost bins will be available on a first-come, first-served basis.

 "The Department is extremely pleased to participate in the compost giveback program.
 Providing a means for residents to reuse the leaves and Christmas trees they once placed curbside, demonstrates why participating in special collection programs is essential.
 Compost is the most natural fertilizer and is an excellent soil enrichment that is distributed to parks, community gardens, and New York residents to ensure the safe and healthy growth of plants and grass," said Commissioner Doherty.

-Only NYC residents and community groups (in NYS registered vehicles) can receive compost.
+Only NYC residents and community groups (in NYS registered vehicles) can remove compost or purchase discounted compost bins.
 Residents are encouraged to bring strong containers and a shovel to collect their compost.
 Doubled garbage bags, sand bags, or pails are ideal for transporting compost.

-For more information on this event, contact the Compost Project at The New York Botanical Garden at 1 (718) 817-8543 or visit Sanitation's website at www.nyc.gov/sanitation.
+For more information on this event, contact the Compost Project at the Queens Botanical Garden at 1 (718) 593-5296 or visit Sanitation's website at www.nyc.gov/sanitation.